 Our mission is to provide educational, cultural and social services that reconnect Indigenous people in the Puget Sound region to their heritage by strengthening their sense of belonging and significance as Native people.

 To be a social service provider, community center, and cultural home for urban Indians.

 Then as I stood there, two men were coming from the east, head first like arrows flying, and between them rose the daybreak star.
-They are and gave a herb to me and said: “With this on earth you shall undertake anything and do it.”
+They came and gave a herb to me and said: “With this on earth you shall undertake anything and do it.”
 It was the daybreak star herb, the herb of understanding, and they told me to drop it on the earth.
-I saw it falling far, and when it truck the earth it rooted and grew and flowered, four blossoms on one stem, a blue, a white, a scarlet, and a yellow; and the rays from these streamed upward to the heavens so that all creatures saw it and in no place was their darkness –Nicholas Black Elk
+I saw it falling far, and when it truck the earth it rooted and grew and flowered, four blossoms on one stem, a blue, a white, a scarlet, and a yellow; and the rays from these streamed upward to the heavens so that all creatures saw it and in no place was there darkness.